Yellow-Dog-Man/brotli.net/README.md

 For .net framework below v4.5, you can use version v2.0.2.4.

 For .net framework below v3.5, you can use version v1.0.19.

+## Native
+We have our [own fork of brotli](https://github.com/Yellow-Dog-Man/brotli), with some minor changes for build reasons.

 ## License
 MIT